Flash talks are a great way to give an introduction to your work, and whet people’s appetite for your research.

 8. Do the unexpected

 If it fits with your character, you can try to make people laugh.
 Doing something that the audience is not expecting can be very effective.
 We’ve seen everything from interpretive dance to a guitar-accompanied talk – anything is possible!
-Just make sure it matches somehow to who you are so that it appears natural.
+Just make sure it matches to who you are so that it appears natural.

 9. Include your poster number

-At onsite conferences definitely, definitely, definitely include your poster number during your flash talk!
+Definitely, definitely, definitely include your poster number during your flash talk!
 It will make it much easier for people to come and find you later on at the poster session.

 10. Be a slide minimalist

 As already mentioned, diagrams, graphs and images are great when you have only 1 or 2 slides at your disposal.
-Make sure though that there is a minimum of information on your on your slides to try to bring people into the main message – focus on the thing that you want them to remember.
+Make sure though that there is a minimum of information on your slides to try to bring people into the main message – focus on the thing that you want them to remember.

 Like all talks, you need to practise beforehand!
 Even if you want to bring across that you’re relaxed and everything is quite informal there is no way around it – you’ve got to practise to be prepared.